Dionne quintuplets: The newborn quintuplets

+Public reception and support

 News of the unusual birth spread quickly, sparked by Oliva's brother's inquiry to the local newspaper editor about how much he would charge for an announcement of five babies at a single birth.
 Before long, people from all over North America were offering assistance.
 Individuals sent supplies and well-meant advice.
 A famous letter from Appalachia recommended tiny doses of burnt rye whisky to prevent diarrhea.
-Charlie Blake, a reporter from the Chicago American newspaper found an old incubator from 1895 that did not run on electricity, which was important because the Dionne home did not have electricity, and brought it to the Dionne home.
+Charlie Blake, a reporter from the Chicago American newspaper, found an old incubator from 1895 that did not run on electricity and brought it to the Dionne home, which lacked electricity.

 A second incubator was brought by the Toronto Star newspaper, which had three more built from antique blueprints.
 Assistance was offered by women who donated their breast milk to the quintuplets.
 The women were compensated for their donations, receiving ten cents per ounce of milk donated.
 This allowed women to help with household income during the Great Depression.
 Once the milk was received, it was preserved and sent by train to the quintuplets.
-Dr. Alan Brown of Toronto's Hospital for Sick Children ensured that a train with twenty-eight ounces of breast milk was delivered to the quintuplets each morning.
+Dr. Alan Brown of Toronto's Hospital for Sick Children ensured that twenty-eight ounces of breast milk was delivered to the quintuplets each morning.